DEVSENSE/phptools-docs/docs/vscode/Editor/formatting.md

 - [Allman](##Allman)
 - [K&R](##K&R)

  The styles are selected in [settings](#Configuration).
-The styles share most features, summed up in the following table, while they differ in a couple of details, explained in their own sections.
+The styles share most features, summed up in the following table, while they differ in a couple of details, explained in their sections.

 Feature | Behavior
 --- | ---